FreeApp2014/OxyOS/README.md

 # OxyOS
-OxyOS is a simple, user-friendly operating system.
+OxyOS is a simple, user-friendly virtual environment.

 ## Developers
 Currently, there are 2 developers.
 FreeApp2014 and haydenbrown39.
 We currently do not need any more developers.